BenjaminBanwart/BenjaminBanwart/README.md

 **`Software Engineer (Front-End/Back-End/Database)`**

-Full-stack software engineer with a strong background in web development and a history of working in the eCommerce landscape.
+Full-stack software engineer with a background in web development and a history of working in the eCommerce landscape.
 Currently employed at Miller's Professional Imaging/Mpix as one of two engineers responsible for tooling.

 At Miller's, I actively contribute to various projects, including the development and maintenance of internal applications for efficient order entry, data processing, workplace-shared business APIs, and automated email reporting applications.
 My greatest responsibilities lie in developing/maintaining the full stack of modern web applications that comprise an ever-growing tooling suite.
 I work with .NET, TypeScript, Angular, React, and MS SQL.